-Only grades obtained during the 2nd session of examinations will be taken into consideration by the Examination Board, even if they are lower than those obtained at the 1st session.
+Each year two examination sessions are arranged for each course module.
+Only the marks obtained in the re-take session are taken into account, even if they are lower than those obtained in the 1st session.

 3.1.4 Absence from examinations